Coherent cohomology of Shimura varieties and automorphic forms: Introduction

-For Shimura varieties it's also natural to consider coherent sheaf cohomology groups like $H^q(Sh_\mathbb{K},\Omega^p)$.
+For Shimura varieties it is also natural to consider coherent sheaf cohomology groups like $H^q(\mathrm{Sh}_\mathbb{K},\Omega^p)$.
 A suitable class of coefficients are the automophic vector bundles introduced by Harris and Milne in \cite{Harris85} and \cite{Milne88}.
-These vector bundles are parametrized by representations of a parabolic subgroup $P_h$ of $G_\mathbb{C}$ and they are analytifications of algebraic vector bundles defined over number fields specified by the representations.
-They have the name as any holomorphic or nearly holomorphic (vector-valued) automorphic form can be intepreted as a global section of one of them.
-The family of these vector bundles is closed under tensor products and tensor powers and includes all $\Omega^p$.
+These vector bundles are parametrized by representations of a parabolic subgroup $P_h$ (arising from a $h\in X$) of $G_\mathbb{C}$ and they are analytifications of algebraic vector bundles defined over number fields specified by the representations.
+They have the name as every holomorphic or nearly holomorphic (vector-valued) automorphic form can be intepreted as a global section of one of them.
+The family of these vector bundles is closed under tensor operations and includes the sheaves $\Omega^p_{\mathrm{Sh}_\mathbb{K}}$ of holomorphic $(p,0)$-forms for all $p$.
 However, the cohomology of these vector bundles may not always be useful.
 The basic example is that in the modular curve case these cohomology groups are torsion-free modules over the ring of polynomials in the $j$-invariant and hence are either $0$ or infinite-dimensional.
-In general for an automorphic vector bundle $\widetilde{V}$ arising from a representation $V$ of $P_h$, analogous to \eqref{CinftyB} we have
+In general for an automorphic vector bundle $\widetilde{V}$ arising from a representation $V$ of $P_h$, analogous to (\ref{CinftyB}) we have

-(see \eqref{CinftyC}), where $\mathfrak{p}_h$ is the Lie algebra of $P_h$, $K_h\subseteq G(\mathbb{R})$ is the stabilizer of a point in $X$ and when $K_h$ is non-compact $H^i_{(\mathfrak{p}_h,K_h)}(-)$ abusively denotes cohomology of the complex \cite[2.127]{KV95} usually used to compute relative Lie algebra cohomology.
-In contrast to \eqref{AGB} the right hand side above could be strictly larger than
+(see (\ref{CinftyC})), where $\mathfrak{p}_h$ is the Lie algebra of $P_h$, $K_h\subseteq G(\mathbb{R})$ is the stabilizer of a point in $X$ and when $K_h$ is non-compact $H^i_{(\mathfrak{p}_h,K_h)}(-)$ abusively denotes cohomology of the complex \cite[2.127]{KV95} usually used to compute relative Lie algebra cohomology.
+In contrast to (\ref{AGB}) the right hand side above could be strictly larger than